javiigf/Synthetic-Datasets-for-3D-Segmentation/README.md

 *conda activate voronoi-seg*

+# log_GAN_TFM_Javi.txt

+This file contains the **training log of the CycleGAN model** used for generating synthetic microscopy-like images from Voronoi-based embryo geometries.
+The experiment was conducted as a **proof-of-concept test** with a **limited number of iterations and only six epochs**, designed to verify the correct implementation of the generative framework rather than to optimize performance.
+Content overview:

+- Training progress per epoch, including generator and discriminator loss values.

+- Cycle-consistency and identity losses.

+- Basic validation metrics for monitoring convergence trends.

 ## Data and Integration

 - Synthetic and segmentation models were trained and evaluated using the **BiaPy** framework.
-- The full BiaPy configuration files and trained models are available upon request from: **Prof. Luis M. Escudero (CABD – University of Seville)**.
+- The full BiaPy configuration files and trained models are available upon request from: **Prof. Luis M. Escudero (IBiS – University of Seville)**.
 - The remaining code and training data are hosted in a **private institutional repository** and can be accessed under request for review or collaboration.